silitics/rugix/www/docs/ctrl/hooks.md

 - `post-layout`: Runs directly after applying the system partition layout.

 All stages run during the boot process and the same considerations as for [State Management Hooks](#state-management-hooks) apply (see above).

+## Boot Hooks

+During the boot process, the following `boot` hooks are invoked:

+- `pre-init`: Runs early before the system is initialized.
+- `post-init`: Runs after the system has been initialized.

+When `post-init` runs, everything has been set up and Rugix Ctrl is going to hand over control to the actual init system, e.g., Systemd.